ymow/androme/README.md

     outputMaxProcessingTime: 30
 };
 ```
-Most layout issues are probably due to layout_width and layout_height not being set correctly.
-Changing wrap_content to match_parent and vice versa or setting the actual width and height will fix most problems.
-HTML has a very flexible layout system built for very wide screens which makes it difficult sometimes to convert them for mobile devices.
-Using a table to create your layouts is recommended if you are not experienced with HTML.

 ### ALL: Extension Standard

-Flexbox layouts using Constraint chains are mostly supported within the limitations of the Android API.
+CSS Grid and Flexbox layouts are mostly supported.
 There is also support for SVG and most of the common floating techniques.

 <img src="demos/android/flexbox.png" alt="flexbox: horizontal" />